AdenWhitworth/checkmate_Front-End/README.md

     "$playerId": {
-      "userId": "$userId",             // User ID of the player "username": "$username",         // Username of the player "elo": "$elo",                   // Elo rank of the player }
+      "userId": "$userId",             // User ID of the player "username": "$username",         // Username of the player "elo": "$elo"                    // Elo rank of the player }
   },
   "games": {